estebanmunchjones2019/nodemailer-form-article/Readme.md

 const functions = require('firebase-functions');
 const nodemailer = require('nodemailer');

-//when this cloud function is already deployed, change the origin to 'https://your-deployed-app-origin const cors = require('cors')({origin: true});
+//when this cloud function is already deployed, change the origin to 'https://your-deployed-app-url const cors = require('cors')({origin: true});

 //create and config transporter let transporter = nodemailer.createTransport({
     host: "your host",
-    port: your port number,
+    port: your-port-number,
     secure: true, // true for 465, false for other ports
     auth: {
         user: 'your@email',